SL$^{2}$A-INR: Single-Layer Learnable Activation for Implicit Neural Representation: Experimental Results

-\textbf{Data} We utilize the Thai statue dataset obtained from the Stanford 3D Scanning Repository, and similar to \cite{saragadam2023wire}, we performed sampling on a $512 \times 512 \times 512$ grid, where each voxel inside the volume was given a value of $1$ and those outside were given a value of $0$.
-Different approaches were assessed using the intersection over union (IOU) metric for these occupancy volumes.

-\textbf{Results} Fig. \ref{fig:image-occupancy} provides comparisons between the proposed method and four baselines showing superior reconstruction quality.
-Specifically, both low-frequency smooth regions (the torsos), and the high-frequency rough parts (feet of the statue) are well represented by SL$^{2}$A-INR, providing consistent performance as opposed to other methods.
+For this task, we maintain the same architectural settings as in the image representation task, except that we set the ranks of the linear layers to 32 for efficiency.
+We follow the baseline code of \cite{shi2024improved} with the experimental setup used in FINER \cite{liu2024finer}, while our network translates 3D coordinates (\textbf{\textit{M} = 3}) into signed distance function (SDF) values (\textbf{\textit{N} = 1}).
+In this experiment, five shapes from the publicly available Stanford 3D Scanning Repository dataset \cite{muller2022instant} are used for evaluation. \Cref{tab:res_sdf} presents a quantitative comparison between the proposed method and four baseline approaches.
+Across the evaluated shapes, SL$^{2}$A consistently outperforms the baselines, achieving the best results in all cases. \Cref{fig:image-occupancy} provides comparisons between the proposed method and six baselines showing superior reconstruction quality.
+Specifically, both low-frequency smooth regions (legs and lower-body curves), and the high-frequency rough parts (dragons face) are well represented by SL$^{2}$A, providing consistent performance as opposed to other methods.
 This balanced representation is attributed to our method's synergistic design, which combines the fusion blocks for capturing low-frequency components with a learnable activation block specialized in high-frequency learning, allowing for a comprehensive spectral representation with the highest IOU values.